-A hat to please
+A hat to please (1950)

 A white hat, a flower hat, a wide feather-light straw so sheer that the sun shines through… This spring, hats have a lovely quality of becomingness.

-Hat with side width, some go forward, some show the hairline, some tilt sideways… you are the one to please.
+Cloche, cap, hood, peaked hat, wide sailor, scoop brim, hat with side width, some go forward, some show the hairline, some tilt sideways… you are the one to please.

-About the hats shown above:
+About the 1950s hats shown below:

 Lacy white straw, side-tilted with a veil, by Mr John; A springtime helmet of yellow daffodils with green leaves, by Lilly Dache; The cartwheel in sheer blue baku, by Hattie Carnegie, perfect hat for silk suits.
-Printed surah by Adele Simpson
+Printed surah by Adele Simpson.

 The fashion of the white hat, forward-tilted cloche, rose petal trim and a sheer veil, by Chanda — the feminine look with a man-tailored suit, worn with fresh flowers, crystal and pearl jewelry.